Mountain Locator Unit

-A Mountain Locator Unit or MLU was a radio transmitter for use by mountain climbers as an emergency locator beacon when the wearer needs rescue.
+A Mountain Locator Unit (MLU) was a radio transmitter for use by mountain climbers as an emergency locator beacon when the wearer needs rescue.

 The MLUs were simple radio beacons, and thus required search and rescuers to use traditional radio direction finding (RDF or DF) equipment to obtain a bearing, but not a precise location, to the beacon.

 Unique to Mount Hood, these devices could be rented for $5 at Portland-area outdoor shops and the Inn, open 24 hours a day.
 The units were available from the late 1980s until 2017, but advances in technology now provide superior locating information by devices such as a PLB, InReach or Spot.

 Groups scaling Mount Hood are recommended to carry an emergency signaling device and all climbers must register before climbing and sign out upon return.

 The MLU was designed after a school group with two adults and seven children perished on Mount Hood in 1986.
 (See Mount Hood climbing accidents.)
 The bodies of some of the group were found in a snow cave a day after the searchers had passed within fifteen feet of their shelter without noticing them.

 According to Steve Rollins of Portland Mountain Rescue, the units could be worn on a sash across the chest and were relatively light.
 Renting MLU's was less expensive than either purchasing or renting a personal locator beacon, which typically cost several hundred dollars to buy, or rent from various sources for around $50 per week.

 The Mount Hood MLU system was controlled and maintained by the U.S. Forest Service and Clackamas County Sheriff.
 Transmitters broadcast at 168.54 MHz and provided good signals even when buried in snow.
 They could be received at up to 20 mi, though the signal travels in line of sight, so they could not be received from behind a ridge or deep in a canyon.
 The technology is very similar to wildlife tracking systems.